 - do not have a university or other institutional affiliation

-- are native speakers of indigenous languages
+- are native speakers or heritage learners of Indigenous languages

 - are the sole author of a paper or poster, or the joint author of a paper or poster whose co-author(s) will not be in attendance

 - have not received this assistance previously from SSILA

 It is the responsibility of the applicant to state how they meet the award criteria.

 Applications must be submitted at the time abstracts are due: awards will be made only to applicants whose abstracts are accepted.

 Applications will be reviewed by the Travel Assistance Committee in late August and awardees notified at the same time as the acceptance of their papers.
 Awards will be in the form of a check that will be given to the recipients at the meeting.

 Applicants requiring travel visas are urged to apply for them in a timely manner.

 As a courtesy to all involved, in the event that an awardee is unable to attend the meetings, early notification should be given so that the award may be passed to someone else.

 Applying for a travel award involves two steps: